buiquanghuy23103/note-to-myself/README.md

 * Whenever you want to manipulate (find, judge, extract, edit) patterns in a string, use [regex](https://github.com/ziishaned/learn-regex).
 Test your regex using this [tool](https://regex101.com/r/dmRygT/1).

+## Troubleshoot

+### Search error message

+* Search for the error message in Google and Stack Overflow, it's likely you're not the first person to ever run into this
+* Isolate the code that's throwing the error (next section).
+This should narrow down the possible sources of the error, and provide you with more information to search the internet for others who have had the same problem.

+### Isolate the code that's throwing the error

+* Revert back to a working version of your code
+* Apply your recent changes piece by piece, until it breaks
+* If your app is too large and complex to do that, try and extract the functionality you're trying to add to its own blank project, and go from there.

 ## Javascript

 * At least, learn Javascript properly.
 Read the following material from left to right: [Javascript Express](https://www.javascript.express), [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript), [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS)